AhmadSalihu/AhmadSalihu/README.md

 🔭 I'm currently working at MTI Technologies Kaduna IT Central.

-🌱 I'm currently working on Nextjs ecommerce application.
+🌱 I'm currently working on IdeaNext Space application .

 👯 I'm also open for any job interview/position.